pilotmoon/popclipweb/site/dev/shell-script-actions.md

 A Shell Script action runs a shell script, either directly or from a file.
-The script can be written in any language that can be executed from the command line, such as Bash, Python, Ruby, Perl, etc.
+The script can be written in any language that can be executed from the command line, such as Zsh, Python, Ruby, Perl, etc.

 ## Properties